Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 Avoid writing actions in the Given steps.
 They are meant to define an initial state not exercise a behavior.
 You should write Given steps in present or present perfect tense.

-When step are meant to indicate that an action is presently happening, so write When steps using action present tense. (avoid past tense)
+When steps are meant to indicate that an action is presently happening, so write When steps using action present tense. (avoid past tense)

 Then steps should not be written as a future tense since this leads to be more procedural (imperative) over behavioral (declarative).
 Write your Then tenses in present and using some conditionals when required.